qianglise/py2025/content/parallel-computing.rst

 Multiple arguments
 ^^^^^^^^^^^^^^^^^^

-In the following code, we define a :meth:`square` function, call the :meth:`cpu_count` method to get the number of CPUs on the machine, and then initialize a Pool object in a context manager and inside of it call the :meth:`Pool.map` method to parallelize the computation.
+In the following code, we define a power function, call the :meth:`cpu_count` method to get the number of CPUs on the machine, and then initialize a Pool object in a context manager and inside of it call the :meth:`Pool.map` method to parallelize the computation.